UsuallyGO/QCompiler/README.md

 sentence.stn gives some sample sentences, if the grammar has been correctly parsed, the sentences can deduce to a syntax tree.

-Some result will be displayed as graph, use Dot tools to generate visual files from *.gv.
+Some results will be displayed as graph, use Dot tools to generate visual files from *.gv.